 What seemed like an eternity… turned out to be God setting me up for something far greater.

 If Jesus is Lord of my life, He is Lord of my life in the good and in the inconvenient things too.

-Come the 12th of April, I boarded my flight, thankfully with no hiccups and was eager to get the ‘show on the road’.
+Come the 12th of April, I boarded my flight, thankfully with no hiccups, eager to ‘get the show on the road’.
 I proceeded to the very back of the plane where I was seated next to a gentleman in his late 40’s.
 With nowhere to go and hours to kill, we engaged in conversations about what it was that we both do, where we were heading and why we were heading there.
-I shared my life story and it turned out that he knew one of the elders from Joshua Generation Church (the partnering church where I fellowship), that they had grown up together but he hadn’t been to church in years and our conversation opened the door to him saying that he knew he needed a church family.
+I shared my life story and it turned out that he knew one of the elders from Joshua Generation Church (the church where I fellowship), that they had grown up together but he hadn’t been to church in years and our conversation opened the door to him saying that he knew he needed a church family.

-I extended an invitation to him that on his return to SA he would make the call to bring his family to church.
-I look forward to seeing him walk through the doors of one of our congregations and worshipping alongside him and his family.
-At the end of the flight we parted ways but we have since chatted to one another a few times and on his return to South Africa, we will be meeting up again.
+I extended an invitation to him to, on his return to SA, make the call to bring his family to church.
+I look forward to seeing him walk through the doors of one of our congregations and worship alongside him and his family.
+At the end of the flight we parted ways, but we have since chatted to one another a few times and, on his return to South Africa, we will be meeting up again.

-The harvest is ripe, if I believe that I carry the truth of Jesus, it will mean I share it with those who don’t know him.
+The harvest is ripe, so if I believe that I carry the truth of Jesus, it will mean I share it with those who don’t know Him.

-Fast forward to my arrival in Australia…wow our time with the churches was amazing.
-We first headed to Perth and although my time with Heart City Church was brief due to my delayed & shortened trip, the time was filled with many late nights, much laughter, some tears & new friendships made.
+Fast forward to my arrival in Australia.
+Wow, our time with the churches was amazing.
+We first headed to Perth, and although my time with Heart City Church was brief due to my delayed & shortened trip, the time was filled with many late nights, much laughter, some tears, and new friendships made.
 Our hearts were knitted together in a very short space of time.

 It was a privilege to partner alongside the team from Four12 and the churches we visited.
-I look forward to seeing some of our new Australian friends at the Four12 Conference in South Africa in October.
+I look forward to seeing some of our new Australian friends at the Four12 Conference in South Africa.